written by Jonathan Denis

 Let's try to summarize the situation in a few lines:

-Incase you didn't know, Côte d'Ivoire and Ghana account for more than 60% of the world cocoa market, i.e. cocoa that can be traced, blended, spread over millions of hectares with no search for singularity and nurtured by a taste standardization approach.
-This kind of cocoa gives a free hand to the big industrialists, who are looking above all for a low price in order to continue relentlessly to make maximum profit at the expense of people, from producer to consumer.
+Incase you didn't know, Côte d'Ivoire and Ghana account for more than 60% of the world cacao market, i.e. cacao that can be traced, blended, spread over millions of hectares with no search for singularity and nurtured by a taste standardization approach.
+This kind of cacao gives a free hand to the big industrialists, who are looking above all for a low price in order to continue relentlessly to make maximum profit at the expense of people, from producer to consumer.

 The upward trend is ignited when these same players begin to extend their predation to all producer countries.
 The hunt is on to buy up everything possible.
 The factories have to run, and the model has to last a little longer.
 Then there are the profit-hungry stock-marketers, the hedge funds aiming for future profits, hedging their positions to reduce losses or anticipating future gains that will benefit them alone.